JSchermers/donk/readme.md

 ## General component for showing results from futball

-It is a webcomponent for displaying the next and the previous match from the netherlands
+It is a webcomponent for displaying the next match from a amateurteam in the Netherlands.
+It needs a clientId for sprtlink and a pouleCode.

-`<sportlink-wedstrijd clientID=""></sprotlink-wedstrijd>`
+`<sportlink-wedstrijd clientId="" pouleCode=""></sprotlink-wedstrijd>`

 ### Properties